NEED HELP MARKETING YOUR WEB3 APP?

 Limitations

-RSK uses Solidity, which does not have visibility into the Bitcoin state (whereas some options in this list do).
+Solidity does not have visibility into Bitcoin state, which means contracts cannot react to native Bitcoin transactions (whereas some options in this list do have that read access).
 Additionally, Solidity is a Turing-complete programming language, which introduces a variety of attack vectors, such as conditional jumps, infinite loops, and contract reentrancy.
-Another limitation is that in a merge-mined chain like RSK, network security relies on a subset of Bitcoin miners, which introduces centralization and security implications.
+Another limitation is that in a merge-mined chain like Rootstock, network security relies on a subset of Bitcoin miners, which introduces centralization and security implications.

 Liquid is a federated Bitcoin sidechain that features expressive Bitcoin smart contracts.
-Liquid brings programmability to its network through a derived Bitcoin asset.
-Similar to RSK, a user tokenizes their Bitcoin into a programmable synthetic asset, which can be converted back into Bitcoin at any time.
+Liquid brings programmability to its network through a synthetic Bitcoin asset.
+Similar to Rootstock, a user tokenizes their Bitcoin into a programmable synthetic asset on Liquid, which can be converted back into BTC on the Bitcoin blockchain at any time.
 Liquid Network enables developers to create Bitcoin smart contracts using any language that uses the Remote Procedure Call (RPC) specification, a list that primarily includes Python, Node.js, and JavaScript.

 Approach